Awagi/wiki-update-tracker/README.md

 It requires a local repository (use [checkout](https://github.com/actions/checkout)) on the active branch you want to check and multiple inputs.

+New in v1.7: Github Projects is supported.
+Issues can now be enabled and disabled.
+Script much more stable and adaptable.
+WARNING: `translation-paths` was removed, because paths must now be given with corresponding language tags as described in new input `translations`.

-New in v1.6: Wiki Update Tracker now automatically creates stub files when missing, with the correct header.
+New in v1.6: Update Tracker now automatically creates stub files when missing, with the correct header.
 Can be enabled or disabled.

 New in v1.5: set the Frontmatter header `translation-done: false` in a markdown translation file to tell the script the page has not been initialized yet.